HLR/DomiKnowS/developer/KNOWLEDGE.md

 	- `xorL()`,
 	- `epqL()` (if and only if).

+Auxiliary logical constraint methods:
+    - `eqL()` -  used in the path definition to filter instances with value for specified attribute in the provided set or equal to the provided value, e.g.:
+      _eqL(cityLink, 'neighbor', {True}) - instances of cityLink with attribute neighbor in the set containing only single value True,_
+    - `fixedL()`, used to fixed selected candidates to selected classification, e.g.:
+       _fixedL(empty_entry_label("x", eqL(empty_entry, "fixed", {True}))) - candidates for empty_entry_label which have attribute fixed* should have their classification fixed to empty_entry._

-DomiKnows also provides counting methods as an extension of logical connectives.
+DomiKnows also provides **counting methods** as an extension of logical connectives.
-Each counting method contains a list of predicates and nested logical constraints and a number of candidates that satisfy the constraint.
+Each counting method contains a list of predicates or nested logical constraints and a number of required satisfied predicates.
 There are two flavors of counting methods: one counting over candidates in the current context of constraint's evaluation and the other counting domain of discourse (it has 'A' suffix in the name - indicating accumulation).

   - The following counting methods are available: